viamrobotics/docs/static/include/components/base-sensor.md

-If you want to control your base by specifying the velocity in terms of distance/time, for example 5 m/s and you have a sensor, for example a wheel encoder, that measures the actual value, you can make use of the sensor to adjust the velocity.
+If you want to control your base by specifying a desired velocity in terms of distance/time, for example 5 m/s and you have a sensor, for example a wheel encoder, that measures the actual velocity, you can make use of the sensor to adjust the velocity.

 One way to adjust velocity based on a sensor's measurements, is using a PID control loop that measures the velocity of movement and determines the difference or error from the desired velocity to compute a correction for the base based on three terms: